albumentations.core.pydantic

 )

-Convert a scalar value to a tuple by repeating it, or return the tuple as is.
+Convert a scalar to (value, value) or return the tuple unchanged.
+Used to normalize range params to (min, max).
+For Pydantic.
 Args: value (tuple[float, float] | float): Input value, either a scalar or tuple.
 Returns: tuple[float, float]: If input is scalar, returns (value, value), otherwise returns input unchanged.

 Parameters